 France may have been voted the world’s rudest nation for travelers, but at least one organization is trying to fix that.
 RATP, which operates the Paris Metro (subway to us Yanks), has just published the Manuel de savoir-vivre à l’usage du voyageur moderne (Manual of Good Manners for the Modern Traveler).

-Read the full story on my Forbes blog, Seat 1A.
+Read the full story on my Forbes site, Seat 1A.

-Read the full story and see before-and-after pictures on my Forbes Seat 1A blog.
+Read the full story on my Forbes Seat 1A site.

-Read the full story on my Seat 1A blog on Forbes.com….
+Read the full story and see the videos on my Forbes Seat 1A site.